msantos/alcove/README.md

 ```

 Now there are 2 processes in a parent/child relationship, sitting in
 their event loops.
-We access the child process by using the fork path:
+We access the child process by using the fork chain:

 ```erlang
 {ok, Child2} = alcove:fork(Drv, [Child1]),
 Child2 = alcove:getpid(Drv, [Child1,Child2]).
 ```

-An empty fork path refers to the port process:
+An empty fork chain refers to the port process:

 ```erlang
 {ok, Child3} = alcove:fork(Drv, []).
 ```

-Fork paths can be arbitrarily long (well, until you hit a system limit
+Fork chains can be arbitrarily long (well, until you hit a system limit
 or overflow the stack) but, by default, are limited to a length of 16
 Unix processes.